moocow-the-bovine/dstar-gantry/README.txt

     <https://docs.docker.com/engine/reference/run/> subprocess for the
     selected "dstar-buildhost" IMAGE.
-If you need to tweak the "docker run" call with more than the "-e VAR=VALUE", "-E ENV_FILE", or "-v /PATH:/MOUNT" options, this is how to do it.
+If you need to tweak the "docker run" call with more than the "-e VAR=VALUE", "-E ENV_FILE", or "-v /PATH:/MOUNT" options (e.g. to bind container ports other than 80), this is how to do it.

   Container Actions
     All arguments following the second "--" on the "dstar-gantry.sh"